 Since 2013, wearers of the ReSound LiNX Quattro have had the ability to connect their hearing aids to their Apple devices, giving them a host of streaming options such as the ability to take and make phone calls without the need for a Telecoil and listen to their favorite music directly through their hearing aids.

-However, Android users have been limited to only a few basic features such as volume and program controls.
+However, Android users have limited only a few basic features, such as volume and program controls.
 Until now, that is.

-In February, ReSound announced that an update to the ReSound Smart 3D app has been released.
-So now, Android users with a compatible Android 10 smartphone, such as a Google Pixel 3 or the Samsung Galaxy 9 or 10, can also take full advantage of ReSound’s advanced streaming options.
+In February, ReSound announced that an update to the ReSound Smart 3D app had been released.
+Now, Android users with a compatible Android 10 smartphone, such as a Google Pixel 3 or the Samsung Galaxy 9 or 10, can also take full advantage of ReSound’s advanced direct streaming options.

 - Using your Android device, go to the Google Play store.
 Enter “ReSound Smart 3D app” into the search bar at the top of your screen and download the app.

 - Once the download is completed, open the app and select “Get Started.”

 - Follow the instructions that appear to connect your hearing aids to your Android device.

 One of the following three screens will then appear.

 If this screen appears, then your connection has been successful.
 Your Android device and your hearing aids are paired.